boozallen/sdp-libraries/libraries/webhint/README.md

 description: A customizable linting tool that helps you improve your site's accessibility, speed, cross-browser compatibility, and more by checking your code for best practices and common errors
 ---

-# Webhint
+# webhint

-[Webhint](https://webhint.io) is a customizable linting tool that helps you improve your site's accessibility, speed, cross-browser compatibility, and more by checking your code for best practices and common errors.
+[webhint](https://webhint.io) is a customizable linting tool that helps you improve your site's accessibility, speed, cross-browser compatibility, and more by checking your code for best practices and common errors.

 ## Steps